Drama

 © Fankofilm

-the audience's expectations of the content and forms of expression of our work, the organizational and economic conditions have changed dramatically in a short period of time.
-It must be open, curious, diverse, but will not neglect the craft basics of the profession - indispensable core of any education - above the new orientations.
+Theater is directly affected by the great movements that swept our society in the last decade of the twentieth century.
+The audience's expectations of the content and forms of expression of our work, as well as the organizational and economic conditions, have changed drastically within a short period of time.
+This presents an apprenticeship with new, interesting tasks.
+It must be open, curious, diverse, but will not neglect the technical basics of the profession - an indispensable core of any training - over the new orientation.

 General study information